iotaledger/wallet.rs/documentation/docs/libraries/nodejs/api_reference.md

 ### internalTransaction(fromAccount, toAccount, amount)

-Transactions an amount from one sub-account to another.
+Transfers an amount from one sub-account to another.

 | Param       | Type                  | Default     | Description             |
 | ----------- | --------------------- | ----------- | ----------------------- |